Rising-Stars-by-Sunshine/Haowen-STATS201-Final/README.md

 <p align="center">Figure 1: Poster of the final project</p>

 An illustrated poster in Figure 1. briefly describes the research project.
 Contents include: *Background and Motivation*, *Research Question*, *Application Scenario (Data Source)*, *Methodology*,*Results*, and *Intellectual Merits and Practical impacts*.

-*The poster in Figure 1 is created by *
+This poster in Figure 1 is created by